bhisaac/5eFP/5eFP-SRD.md

 ### Known and Prepared Spells

 Spellcasters must have the spell firmly fixed in mind before they can use it, or they must have access to the spell with a magic item.
-Members of a few classes, including bards and sorcerers, have a limited list of spells they know that are always fixed in mind.
+Spellcasters ~~Members of a few classes, including bards and sorcerers,~~ have a limited list of spells they know that are always fixed in mind.
 The same thing is true of many magic-­using monsters.
 Other spellcasters, such as clerics and wizards, undergo a process of preparing spells.
 This process varies for different classes, as detailed in their descriptions.

+> Choosing prepared spells can be time-consuming.
+To expedite gameplay, 5eFP spellcasters who prepare a spell list (clerics, druids, wizards) may prepare up to three different lists of prepared spells.
+It can help to have a damage, healing, and defender or support list.
+They then choose which spell list to use for the game session before deploying from HQ.
+If you have a class feature that allows you to swap prepared spells, you swap spells from one list to another until the end of the game session.

-In every case, the number of spells a caster can have fixed in mind at any given time depends on how many Magic feature upgrades a character unlocks with Coin.
+In every case, the number of spells a caster can have fixed in mind at any given time depends on how many Magic feature upgrades a character unlocks with ⛁.

 ### Spell Slots